Open for Change:Stage Hamburg

 Author and consultant for strategic transformation and organisational development

-Monika Strausberg
+Monika Stausberg

 Headteacher, Vocational School ITECH Elbinsel Wilhelmsburg, Hamburg